 The barriers to reducing opioid-related harms are a manifestation of structural violence.
 The term structural violence was first introduced by Johan Galtung, a Norwegian sociologist who was a leader in peace and conflict studies.
-He defined structural violence as "violence [that] is built into the structure and [that] shows up as unequal power and consequently as unequal life chances" and as "predicated on social injustice."
-Paul Farmer used structural violence to help explain the HIV epidemic in Haiti.
+He defined structural

 "Structural violence" is one way of describing social arrangements that put individuals and populations in harm's way.
-The arrangements are structural because they are embedded in the political and economic organization of our social world; they are violent because they cause injury to people.
+The arrangements are structural because they are embedded in the political and economic organization of our social world; they are violent because they cause injury to people.24